Hiking in Oregon: A Complete Guide for First Timers

 This hike can be made into a little lollipop by heading left at the fork you’ll hit just before you reach the lake to get up onto the ridge (where the backcountry campsites are) above for even more spectacular views.

-You’ll then make a quick, steep climb to meet the South Sister Trail, which you can follow back towards the trail junction you hit when you emerged from the forest.
+You’ll then make a quick, steep climb to meet the South Sister Trail, which you can follow back towards the trail junction you hit when you emerge from the forest.

 This hike is great as a day hike, and would be an excellent, pretty accessible overnight backpacking trip (or a two night trip to climb the South Sister, which will shave off five miles from the brutal climb to the summit).